nodejs/node/doc/contributing/collaborator-guide.md

 have elapsed since the original failing CI as the compiled binaries for the Windows and ARM platforms are only kept for seven days.

+If new commits are pushed to the pull request branch after the latest Jenkins CI run, a fresh CI run is required.
+It can be started by pressing "Retry" on the left sidebar, or by adding the `request-ci` label to the pull request.

 #### Useful Jenkins CI jobs

 * [`node-test-pull-request`](https://ci.nodejs.org/job/node-test-pull-request/)